top of page

 • Join a dance class or hit the dance floor at a local club for a fun night out.

-Finding avenues for movement doesn’t have to be rigid or stressful.
-It can be an opportunity to explore new activities and environments, making your exercise options just as adventurous as the rest of your travels!
+Finding options for movement doesn't have to be rigid or stressful.
+It can be an opportunity to explore new activities and environments, making your movement activities just as adventurous as the rest of your travels!

-It’s easy to fall into the “I’m on vacation, so I can eat anything” trap, but this mindset can lead to eating beyond fullness and guilt.
-Also, by avoiding the mindset of “splurge now, repent later,” you’ll save yourself from the need to "cleanse" or get “back on track” when you return home.
+It's easy to fall into the "I'm on vacation, so I can eat anything" mentality that is normalized in our society.
+But this mindset can lead to eating beyond fullness and feeling guilty about it while on vacation and then feeling the need to "cleanse" or get "back on track" when you return home.

 Try approaching food on vacation with the same attitude as you approach it day to day: with permission to eat whatever you want, freedom to choose when and how much you want to eat, and curiosity about your body's needs and wants.